Affiliate links on Android Authority may earn us a commission. Learn more.

 How to install custom fonts on the iPhone or iPad

-Everyone loves to customize their phone, with the most obvious example being the wallpaper.
-But how about changing the fonts?
-It’s easy on Android but not so easy on iPhones and iPads.
-You can still do it, but as of 2022, you can only use those custom fonts on Apple’s office suite (Pages, Numbers, and Keynote).
-So if you were hoping to decorate your WhatsApp account and have everything in Comic Sans, then I’m afraid you’re out of luck if you’re on an iPhone.
-If you’re still interested, here’s how to install fonts on an iPhone or iPad.
+Everyone loves customizing their phone, with the most obvious example being wallpaper.
+But how about changing fonts?
+It’s easy on Android, but not so easy on iPhones and iPads.
+You can still do it, but as of mid-2023 you can only use custom fonts in documents, such as ones created in Apple’s Pages, Numbers, and Keynote.
+So if you were hoping to change the look of homescreen fonts or other apps, you’re out of luck.
+If you do want more document options, here’s how to install fonts on an iPhone or iPad.

 To install fonts on an iPhone or iPad, you need to install a fonts app from the App Store.
-There are lots to choose from, but most have very expensive subscriptions.
+There are lots to choose from, but some have very expensive subscriptions.
 The two with the best free options are Fonts and iFont.
 Tap a font in the app to install it on your phone.
-Currently, you cannot override the default system font, and custom fonts are only recognized in Apple's Pages, Numbers, and Keynote.
+You can't override the default system font, and custom fonts are only recognized in creating documents, primarily Apple's Pages, Numbers, and Keynote.

 JUMP TO KEY SECTIONS

 How to install new fonts on an iPhone or iPad